Limits of vector lattices: Dual spaces

 \begin{thm} Let $\cal{I}\defeq \left( (\vlat{E}_\alpha)_{\alpha\in I}, (p_{\beta, \alpha})_{\beta \scc \alpha}\right)$ be an inverse system in $\vlic$ and $\cal{S} \defeq \left( \vlat{E}, (p_\alpha)_{\alpha\in I} \right)$ its inverse limit in $\vlc$.
 Assume that $p_{\beta , \alpha}$ and $p_\alpha$ are surjections for all $\beta\scc \alpha$ in $I$.
 Then the following statements are true. \begin{enumerate} \item[(i)] $\ind{\cal{I}^\sim}\defeq \left(\vlat{F},(e_\alpha)_{\alpha\in I}\right)$ exists in $\nvlic$. \item[(ii)] There exists an injective interval preserving normal lattice homomorphism $T:\vlat{F}\to \vlat{E}^\sim$ so that the diagram

-commutes for every $\alpha \in I$. \item[(iii)] If $T$ is a bijection, hence a lattice isomorphism, then every order bounded linear functional on $\vlat{E}$ has a positive linear extension to $\dsprod \vlat{E}_\alpha$.
+commutes for every $\alpha \in I$. \item[(iii)] If $T$ is a bijection, hence a lattice isomorphism, then every order bounded linear functional on $\vlat{E}$ has an order bounded linear extension to $\dsprod \vlat{E}_\alpha$.
 The converse is true if $I$ has non-measurable cardinal. \end{enumerate} \end{thm}

 \begin{proof} That (i) and (ii) are true follow as in the proof of Theorem \ref{Thm: Dual of proj sys in VLIC is ind of duals in NVLIC}.
 We verify (iii).

 Let $\iota:\vlat{E}\to\dsprod \vlat{E}_\alpha$ be the inclusion map.
 The diagram